facile-it/facile-it.github.io/content/blog/eng/automated-testing-a-step-back.md

 # Many ways of testing (wrong)

-Doing automation test is pretty complex.
+Doing automated test is pretty complex.
 The first time I entered the testing world it was a nightmare, I was overwhelmed by how many concepts are needed only for testing purposes (i.e. several types of tests, test-driven development (TDD), test doubles, etc).
 And on top of that, all the framework related stuff.
 So that I asked myself: is it worth it?
 Short answer: if you want to be a good developer, yes.

 In fact, there are many theoretical concepts and many ways of applying them and it is really very likely to do it the wrong way.